 - Download and print out our TWELVE pattern sheets, which have been bundled into one PDF to make the download easier.
 These elements will assemble into the six different pattern pieces; the first page the PDF is an assembly guide to make it easy to see how everything comes together.

 NOTE: You will use the Side Panel pieces in two different ways, trimming and assembling the exterior sections to create the pattern for the lining.
 Although you can get away with just one set with careful planning, we highly recommend printing TWO copies of the Side Panel pages within the PDF (pages 7-10) in order to make all the cutting easier.
+There is other pattern piece trimming to correctly cut the lining; you may wish to simply print an entire second set of pages.

 IMPORTANT: Each pattern page is ONE 8½” x 11″ sheet.
 You must print the PDF file at 100%.
 DO NOT SCALE to fit the page.
 There is a guide rule on each page so you can confirm your final printout is to scale.